cmehay/docker-tor-hidden-service/README.md

 The config patern for this variable is: `{exposed_port}:{hostname}:{port}}`

-For example `80:hello:8080` will expose a onion service on port 80 to the port 8080 of hello hostname.
+For example `80:hello:8080` will expose an onion service on port 80 to the port 8080 of hello hostname.

+Unix sockets are supported too, `80:unix://path/to/socket.sock` will expose an onion service on port 80 to the socket `/path/to/socket.sock`.
+See `docker-compose.v2.socket.yml` for an example.

 You can concatenate services using comas.

+> **WARNING**: Using sockets and ports in the same service group can lead to issues

 ##### `{SERVICE}_TOR_SERVICE_VERSION`